-CO Statement CO1 Explain the status of indian economy at the time of independence eve.
-CO2 Discuss the stages of planned development in india and mixed economy model.
-CO3 Define sectoral and non-sectoral growth of indian economy during era of 1990-1991.
-CO4 Identify the role of public & private sector in Indian economy while dealing with economic problem.
-CO5 Implement the various Agrarian reforms and its scope in the growth of Industriliazation.
+CO Statement CO1 Explain the status of Indian Economy at the time of Independence eve.
+CO2 Discuss the stages of planned development in India and mixed Economy model.
+CO3 Define Sectoral and Non-Sectoral growth of indian economy during era of 1990-1991.
+CO4 Identify the role of public & private sector in Indian economy while dealing with Economic Problem.
+CO5 Implement the various Agrarian reforms its scope and growth of Industriliazation.